 Hong Leong Finance Limited ("HLF" or the "Company"), incorporated in 1961, is the listed financial services arm of the Hong Leong Group Singapore.
-Today, HLF is Singapore's largest finance company with a network of 28 branches and 10 SME Centres island-wide, serving all walks of life encompassing the Small and Medium Enterprises ("SMEs") and retail customers.
+Today, HLF is Singapore's largest finance company with a network of 28 branches and 11 SME Centres island-wide, serving all walks of life encompassing the SMEs and retail customers.
 Its activities are principally governed by the Finance Companies Act (Chapter 108) and regulated by the Monetary Authority of Singapore ("MAS").
 The principal activity of its subsidiaries is the provision of nominee services.

 HLF's core business is taking of deposits from the public and provision of a suite of financial products and services that include consumer and corporate loans and corporate advisory services.
 HLF is an active player in the SME market and a pioneer in the Local Enterprises Financing Scheme ("LEFS").
-With over 50 years of experience in helping SMEs build a strong and solid platform for sustainable growth and success, HLF understands the needs of the SMEs well.
+With 56 years of experience in helping SMEs build a strong and solid platform for sustainable growth and success, HLF understands the needs of the SMEs well.
 Through its dedication and commitment, serving the SME business community has evolved to be HLF's core business activity.

-HLF is committed to strengthening its leadership status in the market and it believes that it takes more than just assets to be a real leader.
+HLF is committed to strengthening its leadership status in the market and believes that it takes more than just assets to be a real leader.
 It is devoted to building mutually rewarding relationships with its customers and business partners, understanding their financial needs and ensuring that it is with them every step of the way.

-In line with its pledge to expand the provision of comprehensive and accessible financial services to the SMEs and the HDB homeowners who are its core customers, HLF has been constantly developing and creating more value in its products and services.
+In line with the pledge to expand the provision of comprehensive and accessible financial services to the SMEs and the HDB homeowners who are its core customers, HLF has been constantly developing and creating more value in its products and services.
 The SME Centre @ Hong Leong Finance network has further strengthened its foothold in the SME market and increased its visibility to businesses through its extensive branch network.

 As value-add services to its corporate customers, HLF's full sponsorship status for the SGX Catalist Board enables it to be the only finance company in Singapore to provide financial advisory and fund raising services to SMEs aiming to list on Catalist.
 It also renders corporate advisory services to companies interested in listing on the Singapore Exchange and for mergers and acquisitions, and underwrites the sale of shares by listed companies.
-Furthermore HLF is the first finance company here to offer chequeing account services to its corporate loan customers and this capability has provided greater business efficiency to customers in cash management.
+Furthermore HLF is the first finance company here to offer chequeing account services to business customers and this capability has provided greater business efficiency to customers in cash management.
 HLF continues to participate in SME related events and various government initiatives dedicated to helping SMEs grow and seize business opportunities, thus reaffirming its unwavering support for local entrepreneurs.

-To maintain its competitive edge, HLF remains steadfast in innovating and delivering customer-centric products and services to assist both the retail and corporate customers in fulfilling their aspirations and achieving their financial goals.
+To maintain its competitive edge, HLF remains steadfast in innovating and delivering customer-centric products, services and experiences to assist both the retail and corporate customers in fulfilling their aspirations and achieving their financial goals.

 HLF is supportive of the initiative by The Association of Banks in Singapore ("ABS") in promoting Responsible Financing practices within the industry.
-As part of the annual review process for corporate borrowers, Environmental, Social and Governance ("ESG") checks are carried out for companies operating in sectors with an elevated ESG risk profile and those noted with ESG issues.
-Additionally, as part of internal ESG Capacity Building efforts, HLF staff from the Business, Credit and Risk Management Departments have been sent for ESG related training organised by the ABS.
+As part of the review process for corporate borrowers, Environmental, Social and Governance ("ESG") checks are carried out for companies operating in sectors with an elevated ESG risk profile and those noted with ESG issues.